hezhizhen/Extracurricular-Reading/LearnMoreStudyLess.md

     This book has two major goals.
 First, the holistic learning strategy should give you a model for how to learn better.
 By seeing the holistic learning strategy you have a basis for identifying your weaknesses and improving the way you learn.
 The second objective of this book is to provide a variety of learning techniques.

     Without an easily understandable theory of learning, it is difficult to make improvements.

+My Story

+    Self-learning has also occupied my time.
+I've taught myself several programming languages, business and writing skills and my bookshelf has hundreds of books I've read in just the past two years.
+I've also dabbled in graphic design, musical composition and anything I could get my hands on.

+    Up until this point, I'd just be another smart kid.
+"Gifted" might fit as well, although there are people whose mental feats would put my small achievements to shame.
+I'd be just another kid who got a more favorable genetic cocktail, had pushy parents or some sort of glandular accident.

+    And if you read this far, you could probably slap on arrogant and boastful.

+    Smarts requires a different strategy.
+Smart people had picked up different tactics.
+It was these different strategies that made the difference in understanding.

+    The different strategy I called holistic learning.
+I call it holistic learning because it challenges you to view learning as a comprehensive whole, instead of a list of memorized facts.

+    Smart people tend to make fewer distinctions between branches of knowledge and can easily relate one set of understandings to another.

+    By learning holistically, smart people are able to quickly integrate new information.
+More importantly, this information sticks.
+They actuallly "get" the concepts and see how the concepts relate to far more than just the problems given.

+    This student didn't just know how to get the answer.
+He also understood the entire scope for which the problem existed.
+Instead of seeing the problem in the same terms he had been taught, he could easily view it a number of ways.

+    The goal of holistic learning is to replicate this process with the information you want to learn.